Quick Summary: The man sat next to me turned to his girlfriend at the interval and whispered “I think I just wet myself a little bit.” Enough said.

 If you’re not in it for the philosophies behind the comedy, then you can still get so much out of the play because of the combination of slapstick comedy, dry and witty humour, and impeccable comedic timing.

 The cast currently on the West End are also massive contributors to the success of the show.
-Because the Andrew Rannells/Josh Gad interpretation is so distinct, and is the cast recording, so is the sound that people generally associate with ‘The Book of Mormon’, I think it is quite difficult to have an authentic voice and sound in the parts of Elder Kevin Price and Elder Arnold Cunningham.
+Because the Andrew Rannells/Josh Gad interpretation is so distinct, and is the sound that people generally associate with ‘The Book of Mormon’, I think it is quite difficult to have an authentic voice and sound in the parts of Elder Kevin Price and Elder Arnold Cunningham.
 Having said this, Dom Simpson (West End debut) and J. Michael Finley (West End debut) do an incredible job of bringing something new to the roles.
 The characters are cheesy, and sometimes the ‘typical showy broadway actions’ sway slightly towards being annoying, but the delivery of the characters was so convincing I really didn’t care.
 The fact that Dom Simpson is only 2 years out of training, and playing this large role at such a high standard is testament to his talent and hard work.
 Another notable performance was Leanne Robinson as Nabulungi (West End debut).
 Her vocals were edging towards perfect, with an amazing flexibility and tone control, especially in “Hasa Diga Eebowai” (Reprise)”, is really admirable.

 One downside of the show is that it is pretty expensive.
 I went on my own (I’m super cool and really enjoy going to shows on my own) but if you were paying for two of you, or for a whole family, the prices start to pick up.
 It is not as expensive as Hamilton, but generally you would only get tickets below £50 at the back half of the circle, which is quite steep and potentially not ideal for vertigo sufferers.
 I would say either queue for returns or book at least 12 weeks in advance because then you’ll avoid booking fees.
 Although it is expensive, the quality of the day/night out you will get from it is well worth the money, in my opinion.